Tai Chi Overview

 – walking, balance, mobility in the 50-90 age group, falls prevention, low impact exercise.
 We have many testimonials from people who have found improved balance and agility following their Tai Chi practice.
 Developing habits of good body usage in earlier years – from teens onward – can enable practitioners to learn to look after themselves whatever they do and to manage health issues as they arise throughout their lives.

-Tai Chi for Personal Development
+Whitepaper on Tai Chi for Carers

-Tai Chi for Sports
+Tai Chi for Carers seminar syllabus

-Tai Chi Consultancy
+Tai Chi Coaching and Consultancy

 - Tai Chi – what it involves, why it may be beneficial